AnujShr/TDD-FORUM/README.md

 # Forum

-## A Forum Website with all the goodies developed using Laravel with test driven.(Just created for learning not official or anything)
+## A Forum Website with all the goodies developed using Laravel 5.6 with test driven.(Just created for learning not official or anything)

 ### The website is fully developed with laravel with the use of Vue.js and redis with lots of awesome test features.
-⋅⋅* Has vue.js reply component with favorite option.
+- Can upload avatar.
-⋅⋅* Need to confirm email address to begin posting.
+- Has vue.js reply component with favorite option.
-⋅⋅* Redis to generate trending threads and view count.
+- Need to confirm email address to begin posting.
-⋅⋅* Has activity feed.
+- Redis to generate trending threads and view count.
-⋅⋅* Can upload avatar.
+- Has activity feed.

      *More to come*

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project.